tale-toul/OCP4AzureIPI/README.md

 The deployment process consists of the following points:

 * [Create the infrastructure components in Azure](#create-the-infrastructure-with-terraform).- The VNet and other components are created using terraform.
-* [Set up installation environment](#set-up-the-bastion-host-to-install-openshift).- The bastion host is prepared to lauch the openshift installer from it.
+* [Set up installation environment](#set-up-the-bastion-host-to-install-openshift).- The bastion host is prepared to launch the openshift installer from it.
 * [Run the Openshift installer](#ocp-cluster-deployment)

 ### Create the infrastructure with Terraform